 You can put the following cooked or uncooked food in your blue caddy:

 Useful tips and hints:

-- Use your small kitchen caddy to collect food waste and then transfer to the blue caddy
+- Use a kitchen food bin to collect food waste, then transfer to the blue caddy*

 - To clean your caddy, rinse with warm soapy water